 Mobile-first design isn’t new, but as a design principle, it's continued to grow in relevance.
 With nearly 5 billion mobile users worldwide and Google's recent rollout of the mobile-first index, you have to build your website to be optimized for mobile.
 Failing to do so won’t just make you fall behind your competition—it will make you run in the opposite direction.

-Mobile is overtaking traditional desktop use faster then expected.
+Mobile is overtaking traditional desktop use faster than expected.
 Designing with mobile-first in mind allows designers to deliver impactful content without losing the message.

 Because paid social media advertising is now accessed more frequently on mobile apps, graphics on all pages need to be optimized for mobile.
 Occasionally, a second set of assets may need to be designed specifically for mobile.